 Voting Accessibility for the Elderly and Handicapped Act

 The Voting Accessibility for the Elderly and Handicapped Act of 1984 requires polling places to be physically accessible to people with disabilities for federal elections.
 This law also requires availability of information by telecommunications devices for the deaf (TDDs), which are also known as teletypewriters (TTYs).

 All polling places are handicap accessible.

-Absentee Voting is available to all voters upon proper request.
+Vote by Mail voting is available to all voters upon proper request.

 Accessible telecommunication is available at 305-499-8480 (voice/TTY).

 The Voting Rights Act of 1965 and its subsequent amendments are designed to ensure every citizen entitled to vote can both register to vote and have access to his or her polling site's physical accessibility and ballot accessibility.